Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 ## What the flux is flux?
 [Flux](https://facebook.github.io/flux/) is a pattern propsed by facebook to build react applications.
 Flux is not a library but a pattern like MVC.
-Flux mandates a uni-directional data flow.
+Flux mandates an uni-directional data flow.

 A typical flux implementation has three components.